 You must have ExifTool (a command-line interface to a PERL library) installed and enabled (the path must be specified) in config.php or auto-detected during the setup routine.

-In order to map an IPTC/Exif/XMP tag name to a ResourceSpace field, you can enter ExifTool-supported tag name(s) in the "Exiftool_Field" box in the metadata field settings.
+In order to map an IPTC/Exif/XMP tag name to a ResourceSpace field, you can enter the ExifTool-supported tag name(s) in the "Exiftool field" box in the metadata field settings for that field.

 Here are some example mappings.
 Your default installation will probably have these and more already set up.

 |RS Field||Exiftool_field Tags|

 See ExifTool documentation to look up tag names.
 It fully supports read/writing of several filetypes including JPG, GIF, PNG, TIF, EPS, PDF.
 It can also read data from other filetypes that are not write-supported.

 The following link provides useful documentation of the command-line capabilities

 Do "exiftool -listw" on the command line for a list of writable fields.
 Any of those names could be used in the exiftool_field in RS to develop your ideal read/write mapping.

 Remember that some fields may not be available for a particular filetype, for example JobID will not write to a PDF file.
 If you need "Notes" to be written to PDF files, you will have to find a PDF-writable field in addition to JobID.
 The reason for using multiple fields is that certain programs look for information in a specific place.
 For example if Photoshop gets the caption from Caption-Abstract and another program you use gets it from ImageDescription, you need to have your ResourceSpace caption in both.
 It may take some experimentation to get the combination that best suits your workflow.

 Of course you can also create your own custom fields and mappings.
 One such use may be to embed a weblink in the metadata of your images.
 You simply create an ResourceSpace field, for example "URL" and in the Exiftool_field you enter "WebStatement", a field which can be found in ExifTool's list of writeable fields and is appropriate for data of that type.